There comes a time for every growing business when things must evolve.

 Con: Guidance only applies to HR related functions.
 This doesn’t replace a formal disaster recovery plan.

-MidwestHR is a leading CPEO in Illinois (certified professional employer organization).
+MidwestHR is a leading Chicago PEO and a certified professional employer organization in Illinois (CPEO).
 Our clients rely on us to manage their HR functions including payroll and tax administration, benefits, workers’ compensation, risk management and more.
 We have spent years refining our offering to make our clients’ and their employees’ lives easier.
 With MidwestHR, you get a dedicated service team, multiple carrier options, HRIS access and a la carte pricing so you only pay for the services you want.
 We are dedicated to providing businesses with the right solution.
 Give us a call at 630-836-3000 to learn more.

 1Bassi, Laurie and McMurrer, Dan.
 National Association of Professional Employer Organizations (NAPEO).
 The State of the PEO Industry 2016: Markets, Value, and Trends.
 Alexandria, VA: 2016.
 Print.